-If the student wishes to appeal the decision, he or she will need to follow the appeals procedure as stated in the College Catalog or NCC Student Handbook.
+If the student wishes to appeal the decision, they will need to follow the appeals procedure as stated in the College Catalog or NCC Student Handbook.

 Appeals Not Covered Under Other Policies

 Note: The following is a generic policy for appeals not stipulated in the College Catalog or NCC Student Handbook.